Anil Kashyap: External awards and activities

 3rd class Gold Rays with Neck Ribbon "for playing a vital role in promoting and disseminating high-quality research on the Japanese financial system and Japan's economic policies" as well as bringing together Japanese and American economic researchers.
 Other awards include a Sloan Research Fellowship, the Nikkei Prize for Excellent Books in Economic Sciences, and a Senior Houblon-Norman Fellowship from the Bank of England (twice).
 He was appointed to the National Bureau of Economic Research (NBER) as a faculty research fellow in 1993 and as a research associate in 1996.
 On behalf of the NBER he founded the Japan Project Meeting that is a prominent conference organized around the Japanese economy.
 He was elected to the American Economic Association Executive Committee and on behalf of the AEA has served on and chaired several committees.

 Kashyap has also held a number of advisory or consulting positions with public sector organizations.
 These appointments include assignments at the Federal Reserve Banks of Chicago and New York, the Congressional Budget Office, the International Monetary Fund, the Office of Financial Research, the European Central Bank, and Central Banks of Finland and Sweden, the Japanese External Trade Organization, and the Economic and Social Research Institute of Japanese Cabinet Office.
 He served on the board of directors of the Bank of Italy's Einuadi Institute of Economics and Finance and is a member of the Squam Lake Group.
 He has been a Research Fellow for the Centre for Economic Policy Research since 2017.

 On September 1, 2016, Kashyap was appointed to the Bank of England's Financial Policy Committee for a term of three years beginning October 1, 2016, and reappointed in 2019.

 Personal

 His parents are Tapeshwar Singh Kashyap and Janice M. Thien (née Moehnke), both deceased.
 Like Harry S Truman, Kashyap's full middle name is the letter K. He has one brother Ajay (Jay) Kashyap.
 He was married to Katherine Ann Merrell (from 1989 to 2020) and they raised two children Laurie Ann Merrell and Julie Elizabeth Merrell.
 The latter child is known to have Coeliac disease Coeliac Disease.
 He is a long-time season ticket holder of the Chicago Cubs and the Indianapolis 500.

+In 2023 he was made an Honorary Commander of the Order of the British Empire (CBE) from British Government for services to the economy.